 Teaching Kids to Sew

-button jar © Phylameana lila DesyFocus Friday - This post is part of a once-weekly blog feature focusing on a singular healing topic.
+button jar © Phylameana lila DesyFocus Friday - This post is part of a once-weekly feature focusing on a singular healing topic.
 If you would like to get notifications delivered to your inbox each Friday alerting you to the Focus Friday topic please subscribe to my newsletter.
 In addition to the Friday delivery subscribers also receive my standard newsletter sent on Tuesday mornings.
-The Tuesday edition highlights new articles, newest blog posts, and includes links to a variety of healing topics.
+The Tuesday edition highlights new articles, trending topics, and includes links to a variety of healing therapies and holistic living paths.